cdrice26/statsview/README.md

 # StatsView
 This is a web app for visualizing and analyzing data, and creating statistical reports.
-It supports charts, descriptive statistics, hypothesis tests, and confidence intervals, and can export to Word (recommended) or PDF (has some formatting quirks).
+It supports charts, descriptive statistics, hypothesis tests, and confidence intervals, and can export to Word.
 It is built with Svelte and Vite.

 ## Getting Started